Military & Veteran Student Brief: November 2021

 UAA is proud of our long-standing support of military personnel and their families throughout the UAA service area.
 With two locations on Joint Base Elmendorf/Richardson (JBER), UAA offers courses for active-duty, National Guard and Reserve personnel, spouses, dependents, and Department of Defense (DOD) civilian personnel.
-For the eleventh year in a row, UAA is a Military Friendly® School, recognizing UAA as a top tier institution with opportunities for military service members and spouses.
+For the thirteenth year in a row, UAA is a Military Friendly® School, recognizing UAA as a top-tier institution with opportunities for military service members and spouses.

 UAA Military and Veteran Student Services